How to protect your startup from being killed by developers. Part 2 – Should I use Scrum or other Agile practices?

 Impossibility to identify stable models in code, database, and other modules

 Models in code are usually a class or other component hierarchy.
-In the database, it’s tables or other collections in the case of NonSQL DBs.
+In the database, it’s tables or other collections in the case of NoSQL DBs.
 In all cases, we have some abstractions as an equivalent to entities in your domain.
 Your domain is changing dramatically in the case of Agile.
 The crucial are changes to the structure and relationship between entities, especially fundamental ones.
 And here, you never know what your developers treat as fundamental.
-So many times, I saw how small changes in requirements led to a complete redesign of the system.
+So many times, I saw how minor changes in requirements led to a complete redesign of the system.
 Unfortunately, all these Abstract Factories, Mementos, Dependency Injection, Inversion of Control, and other patterns can be so easy. destroyed by slight changes in the structure of fundamental entities.
 KISS (https://en.wikipedia.org/wiki/KISS_principle), not SOLID(https://en.wikipedia.org/wiki/SOLID), should be your main principle.
 But that doesn’t mean that your developers can not know what SOLID or Inversion of Control is.
 They must know patterns and principles but not over-engineer the system, understand and keep in mind the goal of the next release, and put it in the first place.
 To be fair, in the waterfall, this problem is not so significant as we know everything before the start of the project.

 Technical debt and poor quality as a result of a rush

 Sometimes, to survive as a business and have a chance for the next iteration, you should force your developers to do really bad things in your code, mainly when you need to add some feature immediately.
 There is no simple solution to the problem.
 Just treat your code as an asset.
 Invest in it when you can and use it when you need it.
-To do so, you need a way to measure the value of your asset.
+To do so, you need a way to measure the value of your assets.
 Here, we can use some automatic code quality measurement tools, bug rate statistics, and other metrics.
 The question of value and quality of the code is a very complicated question, so don’t rely on simple tools or metrics.
 Use multidimensional measurement.

-So what about Scrum?
+So, what about Scrum?

 Scrum and similar methodologies allow you to uncover problems and manage risks.
-It’s a toll to collect information about the development process and apply supervisory control.
+It’s a tool to collect information about the development process and apply supervisory control.
 The scrum master is the one who keeps the system clear, but only you can interpret collected metrics and apply correct control.